• Skip to primary navigation

 8. “Caroline” by Concrete Blonde

-Concrete Blonde’s “Caroline” is celebrated for its powerful vocals and gripping alternative rock sound.
-The song’s dynamic delivery and emotional intensity leave a lasting impression.
+Concrete Blonde’s “Caroline” is best known for its powerful vocals and a gripping alternative rock sound.
+Its bold delivery and emotional intensity stay with you long after the track ends.

 9. “Caroline’s Supposed Demon” by His Name Is Alive